Blueshift Library

 on_entry (callable): A callable to run at entry.

 market close).
-Defaults to 30 minutes from market close if None.
+Defaults to 10 minutes from market close if None.
+In case it is after the exit_time, it is adjusted to be 2 minutes before the exit time.
 Turns off any further entry orders.

 on_stop (callable): A callable to run at stop.

 market close).
-Defaults to 30 minutes from market close if None.
+Defaults to 10 minutes from market close if None.
 Cancel all open orders and squares off positions for the rest of the day.
 For live mode, this will also trigger algo termination.
+If exit time is beyond market close, it will be automatically adjusted to 3 minutes prior to market close (to ensure all exit orders have time to get executions).

 (will be ignored in live modes).